ryanpeh/SmartNUS/docs/UserGuide.md

 Possible options are: `T` `F` `True` `False` (case-insensitive)

+### Answering a short answer question: `ans/`
+Answers the short answer question with the provided answer.

+Format: `ans/ANSWER`

+Examples:
+* `ans/Harry Potter` would answer the short answer question with "Harry Potter"

 ### Go to the next question: `next`
 Navigate to the next question.